kach0w/kach0w.github.io/content/_index.md

 description = ""
 +++

-Hello there!
-I'm a high schooler from Fremont, CA. I use this website to share projects and write about things.
+Yoohoo, from Fremont, CA!
+I'm some kid lost in the expanse of an early senior year summer so although I currently don't know what *I'm* doing, I can tell you that this website is - or at least was supposed to be - used for showing some machine learning projects and writing about things.

-I'm interested in machine learning, especially in the applications of computer vision.
-My other major interest is history.
-I frequently delve into local Bay Area records, ancient historicity, and philosophy on Wikipedia (I'm a bit of a fanatic).
+I'm presently finding out what my interests may be.
+History is a clear one; I spend too much time on the backrooms of the internet reading Bay Area historical records and surfing/contributing to Wikipedia where I frequent articles about philosophy and historicity.

-When I'm not at my computer, you can find me reading, watching movies, biking along Alameda Creek, or listening to some rock.
-My favorite bands are R.E.M., the Beach Boys, and the Smiths. 🤘
+When I'm not at my computer - which, let's face it, I'm at most of the day - you can find me reading books, watching movies, playing video games, and hiking.
+I also listen to a ton of rock; my favorite bands are R.E.M., the Beatles, and the Smiths. 🤘